 Human Resource And Management

-A project is an endeavour in which various resources such as human, material and financial are organised to achieve a specific scope of work for which the specifications are already given and the constraints such as cost and time are also mentioned (Turner, 1992).
-Whereas uncertainty in a project means the lack of certainty and risk means those outcomes of a project that turn out as unfavourable and when the outcomes turn out to be favourable then it is called an opportunity.
+A project is an endeavor in which various resources such as human, material and financial are organized to achieve a specific scope of work for which the specifications are already given and the constraints such as cost and time are also mentioned (Turner, 1992).
+Whereas uncertainty in a project means the lack of certainty, and risk means those outcomes of a project that turn out as unfavorable, and when the outcomes turn out to be favorable, then it is called an opportunity.
 It is necessary for the strategic alignment of the goals with the performance.
 It provides clarity and focuses on the tasks required to perform and execute a project.
-Proper project planning allows the business to ensure that the realistic expectations regarding a project are set and are met on time also proper project management allows an organization to mitigate the risks and avoid risks to become issues.
-There are a variety of risk management frameworks available that can provide help in this endeavour and can guide the company on how the risk should be managed.
-There are multiple project systems known as chain configuration, project hierarchy and parallel configuration; these systems tell that how different components of a project can be managed.
+Proper project planning allows the business to ensure that realistic expectations regarding a project are set and met on time.
+Also, proper project management allows an organization to mitigate the risks and avoid risks becoming issues.
+There are a variety of risk management frameworks available that can provide help in this endeavor and can guide the company on how the risk should be managed.
+There are multiple project systems known as chain configuration, project hierarchy and parallel configuration; these systems tell how different components of a project can be managed.

 Moreover, to understand the project management the understanding of the project management framework is very significant.
 It is a basic structure that helps understand the project management.
-Project managers are free to choose among the best frameworks which they need to employ in their projects.
-For this, the use of performance and knowledge lens can create a sound understanding of the project.
-It helps to understand one of the critical questions that ask whether the project fits the overall strategy.
+Project managers are free to choose among the best frameworks that they need to employ in their projects.
+For this, the use of a performance and knowledge lens can create a sound understanding of the project.
+It helps to understand one of the critical questions that asks whether the project fits the overall strategy.

-The frameworks have their strengths and weaknesses as every project varies in its own needs and resources.
-Some projects are of unique nature that causes the management to use different frameworks.
-One of the key generic to clarify the risk, uncertainty and opportunity is the PUMP that is the performance uncertainty management processes.
-The application of PUMP can be made in all kinds of projects and organisations.
-It emphasises that how the stages of the project lifecycle strategy must be shaped while the project execution and the delivery strategy plans are being shaped.
+The frameworks have their strengths and weaknesses, as every project varies in its own needs and resources.
+Some projects are of a unique nature that causes the management to use different frameworks.
+One of the key generic to clarify the risk, uncertainty and opportunity is the PUMP, which is the performance uncertainty management process.
+The application of PUMP can be made in all kinds of projects and organizations.
+It emphasizes how the stages of the project lifecycle strategy must be shaped while the project execution and the delivery strategy plans are being shaped.

 The structure of the basic performance uncertainty management process (PUMP) framework is based on the seven phases.
 These include the following.